Belvedere Parkvets 020 8311 5250

 For your pet dog, Angiostrongylus (lungworm) is often life threatening and mange or fleas can also cause significant distress.
 Additionally, ticks or sandflies are carriers of serious disease and are particularly prevalent if you take your pet abroad.
 As with many illnesses, the effects can be significantly more pronounced in very young or very old animals.

 For dogs we have a number of options depending on your dog’s lifestyle.
-These include Advocate and Nexgard, both of which are licensed treatments for lungworm.
+These include Advocate and Simparica Trio, both of which are licensed treatments for lungworm.
 We also recommend using Drontal Plus or Droncit intermittently which both treat tapeworm, or Advantix which treats tick infestations.

 Some parasite treatments are oral and some are topical.
 Your vet will discuss the best one for your pet.